glencbz/notes/projects/unit_2.md

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #2: Building & consuming your own API

 ## Project Submission
-1. Push your frontend repo to gh-pages and backend repo to heroku.
+1. Push your front-end repo to gh-pages and back-end repo to heroku.
 2. Ensure that a soft launch of your project is up on gh-pages and heroku by Wednesday 26th October 2016.
 3. Submit the links at the **Project 2 submission page**
 4. The early submission of links is to enable the instructional staff to monitor the progress of the projects.